cloudcomponents/cdk-constructs/packages/cdk-codepipeline-slack/README.md

 ### OAuth & Permissions

+Grant the `channels::history`-Scope to the Bot in your app and Add the Bot to the configured Slack-Channel

 Select Permission Scopes:

 ![OAuth Scopes](/packages/cdk-codepipeline-slack/assets/oauth_scope.png?raw=true 'OAuth scopes')

 ### Interactive Components

-Enter the url of your api:
+Enter the url of your api from the AWS Api Gateway and append `/slack/actions`:

 ![Interactive Components](/packages/cdk-codepipeline-slack/assets/interactive_components.png?raw=true 'Interactive Components')